Scoreboards Documentation

 Submit times in 00:00:00 format.
 Use ascending sort for fastest-wins or descending for longest-wins.

-Ranked 1v1 (ELO)
+ELO - Ranked 1v1

 Competitive ELO rating system.
 Submit match results and both players' ratings update automatically.